-- To provide knowledge on problems associated with impure water and various water treatment technologies - > To provide an understanding on materials and their preparation techniques. - To provide basic knowledge on conventional energy resources, developments in batteries and fuel cells - To understand the corrosion of metals, various methods to prevent and control of corrosion - To create awareness on advanced concepts like nano materials, green chemistry and eco-friendly technologies for future development
+- > To provide knowledge on problems associated with impure water and various water treatment technologies - > To provide an understanding on materials and their preparation techniques. - To provide basic knowledge on conventional energy resources, developments in batteries and fuel cells - To understand the corrosion of metals, various methods to prevent and control of corrosion - To create awareness on advanced concepts like nano materials, green chemistry and eco-friendly technologies for future development

 By end of the course, student will be able to: 1.
 Adopt suitable technologies for domestic and industrial water 2.
 Able to distinguish different material properties to be used in the semiconductor electronic devices.
-3. Design suitable batteries for different applications.
-4. Select and design of suitable material to prevent corrosion and protecting metals from corrosion.
+3. Use appropriate method for determination of ranking of coal and analyze energy conversion 4.
+Select and use of suitable material to prevent corrosion and protecting metals from corrosion.
 5. Develop green technologies for industrial processes.
-6. solve scientific problems related to various engineering works